homermultitext/hmt-archive/overview.md

-## What other kinds of access does the project offer?
+## What other kinds of access does the HMT project offer?

 The principal publication is the CEX source that can be downloaded from github.
 In addition, we currently offer: